tolibme/donation-tracker/DATABASE_SETUP.md

 2. Login with password: `warmsteps2025`
 3. Try adding a test donator
 4. Check if it appears on the main page with updated stats
-5. Verify in Vercel Dashboard → Storage → Blob → Browse files that `donators.json` exists
+5. Verify in MongoDB Atlas dashboard that the document was created

 ## 🔍 Troubleshooting

-### Error: "Vercel Blob is not configured"
+### Error: "Database not configured"

 **Solution**:
-1. Make sure you've created the Blob store in Vercel Dashboard
+1. Make sure you've created the MongoDB Atlas cluster
-2. Check that `BLOB_READ_WRITE_TOKEN` environment variable exists
+2. Check that `MONGODB_URI` environment variable exists in Vercel
+3. Verify the connection string is correct
-3. Redeploy your application after creating the Blob store
+4. Redeploy your application after adding the variable

+### Error: "MongoNetworkError" or "Connection refused"

+**Solution**:
+1. Check **Network Access** in MongoDB Atlas
+2. Make sure you added 0.0.0.0/0 or Vercel's IPs
+3. Wait a few minutes for changes to propagate

+### Error: "Authentication failed"

+**Solution**:
+1. Double-check your username and password in the connection string
+2. Make sure you created a database user in MongoDB Atlas
+3. Verify the password doesn't contain special characters that need URL encoding
+   - If it does, use URL encoding (e.g., `@` becomes `%40`)

 ### Data not persisting

 **Solution**:
-1. Check Vercel Dashboard → Storage → Your Blob Store → Browse
+1. Check MongoDB Atlas → Browse Collections
-2. Verify `donators.json` file exists
+2. Verify the `warmsteps` database exists (or your custom database name)
-3. Check the file content is valid JSON
+3. Check the `donators` collection has documents
-4. Try deleting and re-adding through admin panel
+4. Look at Vercel Function Logs for any errors

 ### Local development not working